THEATRE STUDIES - 2021/2

 Module code: APP1003

 This module will engage students in the study of the history, impact and ethos of theatre by focusing on key ideas and approaches that have formed its development.
-Topics to be studied include, but are not limited to theatre history, theories of performance and exploration of the political, social and ethical response, role, responsibility and impact of theatre in relation to societies.
+Topics to be studied include, but are not limited to theatre history, theories of performance and exploration of the political, social and ethical response, role, responsibility and impact of theatre in relation to communities and societies globally.

 Guildford School of Acting